Rent a vacation apartment in Paris

 The hotel's style blends the traditional with the modern.
 In addition to standard single, double, twin, and triple rooms, the hotel has connecting doubles and a family room with beds for five adults.

-With a location that's about a block east of the Luxembourg Garden, the Grand Hotel Saint-Michel is convenient to the Sorbonne and the Panthéon.
+With a location that's about a block east of the Luxembourg Gardens, the Grand Hotel Saint-Michel is convenient to the Sorbonne and the Panthéon.
 The nearby Luxembourg RER station offers direct rail access to or from Charles de Gaulle airport.

 The hotel has 47 rooms, including several connecting doubles and a "panoramic deluxe room" with balcony on the building's fifth floor.
 (Even the bathroom has a view of the Sorbonne.)
 Amenities include a hammam, a fitness room, and free afternoon tea, coffee, or hot chocolate with cookies.